-Investment objective The fund's investment objective is to provide growth of capital.
+Investment objective The fund's investment objective is to provide high total return (including income and capital gains) consistent with preservation of capital over the long term.

 Fees and expenses of the fund This table describes the fees and expenses that you may pay if you buy, hold and sell an interest in Class 4 shares of the fund.
 You may pay other fees, such as insurance contract fees and expenses, which are not reflected in the tables and examples below.
 If insurance contract fees and expenses were reflected, expenses shown would be higher.